gracefulife/clova-developer-guide/en/CIC/References/ContextObjects/PlaybackState.md

 ## AudioPlayer.PlaybackState {#PlaybackState}
 PlaybackState is a message format that contains details of media currently playing or previously played.
-The details can be sent to an [extension](/CEK/References/CEK_API.md#CustomExtMessage) that provides a music streaming service.

 ### Message structure
 {% raw %}
 ```json
 {